-Six new occurrences have been found in the last 20 years and six of the 12 historical records have been relocated.
+Many new occurrences have been found in the last 20 years and six of the 12 historical records have been relocated.

 The same number of occurrences are presently known as were known from historical records although some large stands of the tree were probably reduced in recent history.

 As a floodplain tree, some populations were likely lost or severely reduced as these floodplains were converted to agricultural lands or subjected to permanent flooding through dam creations.
 Today, this is not as much of a threat.
 Some of the larger trees may be subject to timber activites, but selective cutting should allow young individuals to remain and maintain species recruitment.
 Dense coverage of aggressive non-native plants within the floodplain could limit recruitment.

 A forest buffer should be provided along the floodplains where these trees occur.
 Natural flooding regimes should be maintained.

 There are no known research needs at this time.

 A tree typically found in the rich alluvium of floodplains, but also in rich mesic soil along riverbanks and marshes.
 In some areas it can form pure stands, but usually is mixed with other floodplain species (New York Natural Heritage Program 2005).
 Moist, rich bottomlands and floodplains (Rhoads and Block 2000).
 Rich bottomlands, along creeks, and in open cedar glades (Flora of North America 1997).
 Flood plains (Gleason and Cronquist 1991).
 Riverbanks and rich floodplain woods (Voss 1985).
 Rich woods and bottoms (Fernald 1970).